ngonthier/ngonthier.github.io/_pages/cv.md

 Education
 ======
+* Training in Sustainable Development for public policies
 * Ph.D in Signal and Image Processing, Paris-Saclay University, March 2021
   * [Transfer learning of convolutional neural networks for texture synthesis and visual recognition in artistic images](https://www.theses.fr/2021UPASG024)
 * MEng in Data & Decision Sciences, ISAE-Supaero, 2017